pypa/pipenv/docs/advanced.rst

 --------------------------------

 ``Pipfile.lock`` takes advantage of some great new security improvements in ``pip``.
-By default, the ``Pipfile.lock`` will be generated with a sha256 hash of each downloaded package.
+By default, the ``Pipfile.lock`` will be generated with the sha256 hashes of each downloaded package.
 This will allow ``pip`` to guarantee you're installing what you intend to when on a compromised network, or downloading dependencies from an untrusted PyPI endpoint.